 The following example implementation of the Listbox Pattern demonstrates a scrollable single-select listbox widget.

 This widget is functionally similar to an HTML

 size attribute has a value greater than one.

 - Example Listboxes with Rearrangeable Options: Examples of both single-select and multi-select listboxes with accompanying toolbars where options can be added, moved, and removed.

 - Listbox Example with Grouped Options: Single-select listbox with grouped options, similar to an HTML

 Choose your favorite transuranic element (actinide or transactinide).

-The example listboxes on this page implement the following keyboard interface.
+The example listbox on this page implements the following keyboard interface.
 Other variations and options for the keyboard interface are described in the Keyboard Interaction section of the Listbox Pattern.

 Role, Property, State, and Tabindex Attributes

-The example listboxes on this page implement the following ARIA roles, states, and properties.
+The example listbox on this page implements the following ARIA roles, states, and properties.
 Information about other ways of applying ARIA roles, states, and properties is available in the Roles, States, and Properties section of the Listbox Pattern.